Hermanlangner/saga_weaver/README.md

 - Life Cycles are fully configurable, The conditions to start a saga, fork a workflow, trigger a compensating transaction or close a saga are all simply your elixir code.
 - Setting state and context is intended to `feel` like the live view flow, so that there's familiarity with the rest of your eco system.
 - Any struct that participates in a Saga needs to be able to be transformed to the Saga identifier
+- While an Inbox/Outbox pattern is not present, we follow that at least once delivery approach.
+It needs to be ensured that application logic supports it.

 ## Installation